mrizwanriaz/symbiosis/README.md

-# R scripts of the analyses performed for the Legume-Rhizobia-Symbiosis paper (Riaz et al.)
+# R scripts of the analyses performed for the Mobile gene clusters and coexpressed plant–rhizobium pathways drive partner quality variation in symbiosis (Riaz et al. 2025)